Best Time Of Year For Family Photography

 I incorporate the best of each season into your photographs.

-The light gently becomes warmer after the Winter months, which gives a lovely brightness to your photographs.
+The light becomes warmer after the Winter months.
+This gives a lovely brightness to your photographs.

-While it’s raining, I’ll focus on the indoor photographs in your home – and if your children enjoy looking out of the window, this can make for very atmospheric photographs as the rain trickles down.
+While it’s raining, I’ll focus on the indoor photographs in your home.
+If your children enjoy looking out of the window, this can make for very atmospheric photographs as the rain trickles down.